Junjpan/Calculator/README.md

 # Calculator
-Create a javascript calculotr, one of Free Code Camp's advanced front end development projects.
+This project is for creating a calculotr using a Javascript, one of Free Code Camp's advanced front end development projects.